 Best cooling mattress for side sleepers

-Associate editor Louis Cheslaw, who tested the Emma, always sleeps on his side, and though the Emma is on the softer side of its medium-firm designation, it’s a nice option for side sleepers.
-“When I sat on the side of my bed (to put socks on, or before fully getting out of it), I sometimes felt like I was slipping off of it, a sensation I have not experienced with firmer mattresses.”
-Nevertheless, he was still “incredibly comfortable” sleeping on the Emma.
+Former associate editor Louis Cheslaw sleeps on his side, and though the all-foam, pressure-relieving Emma is on the softer side of its medium-firm designation, it’s a nice option for those looking for hip and shoulder support.
+“When I sat on the side of my bed (to put socks on, or before fully getting out of it), I sometimes felt like I was slipping off of it, a sensation I have not experienced with firmer mattresses,” he said after testing the Emma for a previous version of this story.
+Nevertheless, he was still “incredibly comfortable” sleeping on the mattress.
 “I never woke up after falling asleep until the morning, when I woke feeling well rested.”
 Not to mention, Emma’s top cooling layer kept Louis comfortable throughout his trial — even during the peak of a hot New York City summer.

 Best cooling mattress for athletes

-Bear says that its original, all-foam mattress is designed for athletes, with foam layers that are designed to relieve pressure, keep you cool, and restore strength.
-All of those benefits are thanks to a mattress cover made of Celliant, a synthetic fiber that’s “designed to direct body heat back into the muscles as restorative infrared heat,” according to some studies.
-According to senior writer (and devoted runner) Karen Iorio Adelson, who tested this mattress with her husband, “It may be totally psychological — my legs did feel fresher and less fatigued than they normally would on days after doing sprints and thigh-punishing barre workouts.”
+If you’re always moving day and night, Bear’s original, all-foam mattress is made for athletes and active sleepers, with foam layers designed to relieve pressure, keep you cool, and restore strength.
+All those benefits are thanks to a mattress cover made of Celliant, a synthetic fiber that’s “designed to direct body heat back into the muscles as restorative infrared heat,” according to some studies.
+Former senior writer (and devoted runner) Karen Iorio Adelson tested this mattress with her husband.
+“It may be totally psychological — my legs did feel fresher and less fatigued than they normally would on days after doing sprints and thigh-punishing barre workouts,” she said in a previous version of this story.
 If you’re an athlete or on a rigorous gym schedule, the Bear mattress may be worth the try — but if nothing else, it’s a nice option for stomach or back sleepers who want a touch more support from an all-foam mattress.
-(And Bear’s 100-night trial allows for hassle-free returns.)
+(And Bear’s 120-night trial allows for hassle-free returns.)

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.